Design history · Iconic works

 1971

-Davidson's original mark, drawn on tissue paper for Phil Knight and the Blue Ribbon Sports team.
-Accepted with the memorable comment "I don't love it, but maybe it'll grow on me."
-Paired initially with a lowercase stylised "nike" wordmark.
-The original fee was $35, worth roughly $260 in 2026 dollars.
+Davidson's original mark, drawn on tissue paper during the summer of 1971 and presented to Phil Knight and the Blue Ribbon Sports team alongside several alternative sketches.
+Knight's recorded response: "I don't love it, but maybe it'll grow on me."
+The mark was paired initially with a lowercase wordmark.
+Davidson's final invoice was $35 — roughly $260 in 2026 money.

-Carolyn Davidson, original Nike Swoosh, 1971. · Exhibition photograph of original Swoosh design drawing by Carolyn Davidson, 1972, from Vitra Design Museum collection · Museum editorial
+Carolyn Davidson, original Swoosh design drawing, 1971.
+Exhibition photograph, Vitra Design Museum. · Exhibition photograph of Carolyn Davidson's original Swoosh design drawing, 1972, from the Vitra Design Museum Form Follows Motion exhibition.
+Statutory educational licence for editorial commentary. · AU statutory

 1972

-The Swoosh first appeared in public on Nike Cortez running shoes supplied to American marathon runners at the 1972 Munich Olympics.
-The Cortez had originally been designed for Onitsuka Tiger as the Corsair; Bill Bowerman's Blue Ribbon Sports relaunched it under the new Nike brand with Davidson's mark.
+The Swoosh made its first public appearance on the Nike Cortez running shoe at the 1972 Munich Olympics.
+The Cortez had originally been developed by Bill Bowerman for Onitsuka Tiger as the Corsair; Blue Ribbon Sports relaunched it under the new Nike brand with Davidson's mark stitched to the upper.
+This was the Swoosh's commercial debut.

 1995